Individual 401(k) Plan with Traditional and Roth 401(k) contributions

 Ability to borrow against retirement assets

-Loans are available from an Individual or Roth Individual 401(k) account
+Loans are available from a traditional or Roth Individual 401(k) account

 Trade more, pay less